 Certain factors, such as environment, exposure to chemicals, and lifestyle, contribute to genetic mutations that result in abnormal DNA.
-However, in most cases, these mutations occur for no known reason.
+However,

 Familial acute myeloid leukemia is an inherited form of acute myeloid leukemia (AML).
 People who have familial AML may have altered CEBPA genes.